kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 Removing image tags, external links, and language links Cleaning up formatting artifacts

-I wrote a separate Python script for this cleanup, which was a one-time operation.
+I wrote a separate Python script using string manipulation for this cleanup, which was a one-time operation.
 The cleaned data went into the data/raw/ directory, ready for Kedro to process.
+Neither of those scripts are included in the project's repository, as they're not directly related to running the RAG pipeline.

 Kedro-specific challenges
 This project was already testing one new dataset (LangChainPromptDataset), and I wanted to see how far I could push Kedro's built-in datasets before needing external tools.
 The "proper" solution for storing embeddings would be a vector database like Pinecone or Weaviate.
 But that would require: